CollinAlpert/Java2DB/README.md

 	// When annotating a field with the @ForeignKeyEntity attribute,
 	// you are telling Java2DB that this is a POJO that depicts the
 	// foreign key relationship.
 It will be automatically filled with the according value.
+	// Adding this sort of field is completely optional.
 	@ForeignKeyEntity("genderId")
 	private Gender gender;